 PICO: The forgotten history of Logobi, an Ivorian dance on the streets of Paris

 Artist Christelle Oyiri reflects on the cultural phenomena of the 2000s called Logobi, a music genre and dance from Ivory Coast that spread across Paris.

-To launch the series of digital commissions, we present this new radio show by Barranquilla-based radio presented and record collector Sidney Reyes Reyes.
+To launch the series of digital commissions, we present this new radio show by Barranquilla-based radio presenter and record collector Sidney Reyes Reyes.

 Am I A Scoby Now?

-Delve into the hormonal, femented, microbacterial and symbiotice landscape of the gendered and transition(ing) body with artist and writer Ainslie Templeton.
+Delve into the hormonal, femented, microbacterial and symbiotic landscape of the gendered and transition(ing) body with artist and writer Ainslie Templeton.